psimm/website/content/blog/dataframes/index.markdown

 ---
-title: "Data frame wars: pandas vs. polars vs duckdb"
+title: "Data frame wars: Choosing a Python dataframe library as a dplyr user"
-excerpt: "A comparison of pandas, polars and duckdb from the perspective of a dplyr user."
+excerpt: "A comparison of pandas, siuba, pydatatable, polars and duckdb from the perspective of a dplyr user"
 slug: "dataframes"
 author: "Paul Simmering"
 date: "2021-12-20"